null

 • Overview

-We don’t look at most of the monuments and memorials around us.
+We live in an era of monument building, yet we don’t look at most of the monuments and memorials around us.
 They disappear from view.
 Think of all the mute memorials you may pass in a week that are unseen, a blurred background to your daily commute: the green-mottled great man on his horse, hosting only pigeons; the curious obelisk looking like a stunted Washington Monument; the historical marker crowded with so many words it looks like a warning label written by a cadre of liability lawyers.
 So much narrative left out in the weather, so much storytelling that has lost its way.

 Any monument that we stand before asks something of us.
 Think of monuments as the first part of a call and response, as in music, as in worship.
 We bring our sense of history to the present, otherwise the granite/marble/limestone/bronze before us will be mute.